krystenng/SMU-IS459-assignment-/AS3/README.md

 >>> Navigate to AS3 folder:

+>>> Change this line of code inside both the python files to your own spark-checkpoint: .option("checkpointLocation", "/user/krystenng/spark-checkpoint") to /user/zzj/spark-checkpoint

 >>> spark-submit --packages org.apache.spark:spark-sql-kafka-0-10_2.12:3.0.0 kafka_postcount.py --> To run to show the top-10 users with most posts in 2 minutes

+>>> Output of the top-10 users will be in the console (Run it for 20 minutes)

->>> Clear spark-checkpoint in the hadoop to run the next file
+>>> Clear spark-checkpoint in the hadoop to run the next file:

+>>> hadoop fs -rm -r -f /folder_where_you_put_your_checkpoint

 >>> spark-submit --packages org.apache.spark:spark-sql-kafka-0-10_2.12:3.0.0 kafka_wordcount.py --> To run to show the top-10 words in the posts in 2 minutes

+>>> Output of the top-10 users will be in the console (Run it for 20 minutes)